bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 What do you care about?
-1) Why Online Shoppers See Different Prices for the Same Item
+1) Why Online Shoppers See Different Prices for the Same Item 2)Scam on facebook marketplace
-2) Terrorist attack on innocent people
 3) Growing rate of cancer in women
 4) Growing population effect on environment, socity
 5) growing rate of viral and bacterial infection in toddler
 6) Effect of social media on personal relationship
-7) Scam on facebook marketplace
+7)  Terrorist attacks on innocent people

 What do you know about?

  when i do the google search about  the price of product i am intrested in.